 4-H Horse Speaking contests help youth gain self-confidence, courage and persuasiveness; share ideas with others; and develop the ability to speak in public to inform others about horse-related subjects and the 4-H Horse project.

-• Individual presentation: Subject must pertain to the horse industry, or be horse related, and be original and factual.
+- Individual presentation: Subject must pertain to the horse industry, or be horse related, and be original and factual.
 The presentation may be a demonstration or illustrated talk.
+Props and/or visual aids are required.

-• Team presentation: Subject must pertain to the horse industry, or be horse related, and be original and factual.
+- Team presentation: Subject must pertain to the horse industry, or be horse related, and be original and factual.
 The presentation may be a demonstration or illustrated talk and requires two 4H-ers presenting content equally.
+Props and/or visual aids are required.

-• Interpretive Reading is the art of reading aloud from a printed page.
+- Interpretive Reading is the art of reading aloud from a printed page.
 The reading must be published works that are horse-related.
 They may be prose, poetry, short stories, play cuttings, narratives, book or review, or theatrical.
-You should NOT memorize; they are intended to be read from a page.
+Readings should NOT memorize; they are intended to be read from a page.

 Required Documents